-These Repair programs are ongoing on a daily basis, and cover:
+These repair programs are ongoing on a daily basis and cover:

 - pothole patching;

-- · Repairs to bituminous surfacing; and
+- · repairs to bituminous surfacing; and

-- Repairs to laneway surfacing,
+- repairs to laneway surfacing

-as described in Appendix 3 - Intervention Levels and Response Times
+as described in Appendix 3 - Intervention levels and response times.

-7.3.2 Kerb and Channel Repairs Program
+7.3.2 Kerb and channel repairs program

-This program covers Repairs to kerbs and channels described in Appendix 3 - Intervention Levels and Response Times.
+This program covers repairs to kerbs and channels described in Appendix 3 - Intervention levels and response times.

-The emphasis and priority of this program is to Repair Defects that may affect the public interest by causing injury or loss to persons or their property.
-For this reason, Defects which result in a displacement of one kerb and channel segment relative to another are generally given a higher priority.
+The emphasis and priority of this program is to repair defects that may affect the public interest by causing injury or loss to persons or their property.
+For this reason, defects that result in a displacement of one kerb and channel segment relative to another are generally given a higher priority.

-7.3.3 Ancillary Item Repairs Program
+7.3.3 Ancillary items repairs program

-This describes the Repairs carried out to:
+This describes the repairs carried out to:

-- drainage pits, including pit frames and insert lids; and - regulatory signs.
+- · drainage pits, including pit frames and insert lids; and - · regulatory signs.

-7.3.4 Pathway Repair Program
+7.3.4 Pathway repair program

-Appendix 3 - Defect Intervention Levels also describes the Repairs carried out to Pathways under this program.
+Appendix 3 - Defect intervention levels also describes the repairs carried out to pathways under this program.

-7.3.5 Trees and Roadside Vegetation
+7.3.5 Trees and roadside vegetation

-This program covers all the Council managed vegetation on Roadsides and Pathways.
+This program covers all the Council managed vegetation on roadsides and pathways.
 Work carried out to manage risk involves:

-- pruning trees or removing a part of a tree; - raising crowns of trees; - crown pruning young trees; and - maintaining sightlines for vehicles, pedestrians, Roadside signage and traffic lights on State highways, arterial roads, municipal roads and over driveways, footpaths and nature strips.
-Appendix 4 covers Intervention Levels, inspection types and frequencies and Response Times.
+- pruning trees or removing a part of a tree; - raising crowns of trees; - crown pruning young trees; and - maintaining sightlines for vehicles, pedestrians, roadside signage and traffic lights on State highways, arterial roads, municipal roads and over driveways, footpaths and nature strips.
+Appendix 4 covers intervention levels, inspection types and frequencies and response times.

-7.4 Maintenance / Reconstruction / Renewal Programs
+7.4 Maintenance/reconstruction/renewal programs

-Road-related Maintenance, reconstruction and renewal programs are typically performed under Council's capital works programs.
-The extent to which Repair, such as pothole patching, has been carried out (along with many other factors) is considered when determining the projects that are to be included in the capital works programs.
+Road-related maintenance, reconstruction and renewal programs are typically performed under Council's capital works programs.
+The extent to which repair, such as pothole patching, has been carried out (along with many other factors) is considered when determining the projects that are to be included in the capital works programs.

-The fact that reconstruction is carried out on a multi-year cycle does not mean that any particular road or Pathway will be reconstructed within any particular year.
+The fact that reconstruction is carried out on a multi-year cycle does not mean that any particular road or pathway will be reconstructed within any particular year.
 It means that it will be included in Council's prioritising process, and, subject to community safety, be considered as part of Council's budgetary and resource allocation decisions.

-7.5 Plan Does Not Always Require Action on Part of Council
+7.5 Plan does not always require action on part of Council